sirlordt/memory_guard/DOC.en.md

 ## Important Notes

-1. In multi-threaded applications, always unregister thread handlers when threads terminate using `MemoryGuard::unregisterThreadHandler()`.
+1. In multi-threaded applications, always unregister thread handlers when threads terminate using `memory_guard.hpp|memory_guard::unregisterThreadHandler()`.
 2. In single-threaded applications, unregistering is optional but recommended if MemoryGuard is only used in specific sections.
 3. The `_try` and `_catch` macros must be used together, similar to standard try-catch blocks.
 4. MemoryGuard is designed for development and debugging purposes.
 In production environments, it's generally better to fix the underlying memory access issues rather than relying on catching segmentation faults.